Cross-Domain-Interoperability-Framework/Discovery/discoverability.md

 -   **Other related agents** (**0 to many entries**): Recognition for others who have contributed to the production of the resource but are not recognized as authors/creators.
 Includes a variety of roles like editor, maintainer, publisher, point of contact, copyright holder, contributor (see DataCite contributor types)

 -   **Related resources** (**0 to many entries**): Links to related data, publications, annotation, data sources, software used, etc. Links have a label, relationship type, and target resource identifier.

--   **Variable measured** (**0 to many entries**): A complete description of a dataset should include a list of the fields in the data, with each field mapped to a variable that is represented by the content of that field.
-Variable definitions should minimally specify the property represented.
-Details of data structure and schema are discussed elsewhere this document because they are more closely related to interoperability and usage that to data discovery.
-Only applicable to datasets.

 -   **Version** (**0 or 1**): If the resource is versioned, specify the label for this version.
 Version labels should follow a scheme that allows alphanumeric sorting in the correct order.